gausma/nodered-contrib-signal-client/README.md

 <img src="images/SendNode.png" title="Send node" />

 A previously registered account is selected as sender.

-The recipient's telephone number is configured for receiving the message.
+The recipient's phone number can be configured to receive the message.
+Optionally, it can be passed in the message.
+If the number is in the message, it will be used (instead of the configured one).
+Output 1 forwards the sent message.
+The recipient number actually used is entered in this message.

 The "Verbose Logging" checkbox is activated for extended log outputs in the Node-RED log.
 The logs are not shown in the "Debug messages" sidebar.